mgsosna/mattsosna.com/_posts/data_engineering/2022-08-22-AWS-Compute.md

 tags: aws python
 ---

-If you ever have software you want to share with others -- like an [AI-powered cat picture generator](https://affinelayer.com/pixsrv/) or [viral LinkedIn post generator](https://viralpostgenerator.com) -- you'll want to store this data on a cloud server.
-Cloud servers don't turn off when you close your laptop, you don't need to worry about malicious users stealing your private data, and you can rent a much stronger machine than your laptop.

 <img src="{{  site.baseurl  }}/images/data_engineering/aws/compute/edges2cats.png">
 <span style="font-size: 12px"><i>Screenshot from Christopher Hesse's amazing [Image-to-Image Demo](https://affinelayer.com/pixsrv/)</i></span>

+So you've built a cool app and want to show it off to the world.
+Maybe it's an AI that generates [cat pictures from scribbles](https://affinelayer.com/pixsrv/), a [viral LinkedIn post generator](https://viralpostgenerator.com), or an [English to RegEx translator](https://www.autoregex.xyz/).
+In all cases, you want a user to just click a link and immediately start interacting with your app, rather than needing to download and run it on their computer.

+This "immediate interactivity" is going to require a **server**, which takes user requests (e.g., the scribbles) and _serves_ responses (e.g., the generated cat images).
+You _could_ use your laptop as a server, but it'll stop serving requests when it goes to sleep, a sophisticated hacker could steal your private data, and your hard drive might melt if your app gets too much traffic.

+Unless you have your own data center, you'll probably want to rent a server from the cloud.
+At the downside of losing full control over the machine serving requests, you're able to abstract away a lot of details that are nice to not have to deal with.
+You can also rent a machine that's stronger than your laptop.

-But what sort of services are out there, and how can we use them?
-In the final post in [our AWS series]({{  site.baseurl  }}/AWS-Intro), we'll cover several **Amazon Web Services** that let us leverage cloud servers in different ways to run calculations.
+We previously covered a [high-level overview]({{  site.baseurl  }}/AWS-Intro) of the cloud and its history, as well as [cloud storage]({{  site.baseurl  }}/AWS-Storage).
+But what about the _engines_ of the cloud, using servers to perform computations?
+In the final post, we'll cover several **Amazon Web Services** that let us leverage cloud servers in different ways to run calculations.
 We'll start with the fundamental cloud building block, EC2, before moving on to server-less computing with Lambda.

 ## Table of contents
 * [Background](#background)